 The Headmaster for the Upper School is Philip Althage.
 The Headmaster works with the Academy Board of Directors under the authority of Great Hearts Academies, and is responsible for overseeing the day-to-day operations of the school.
 The Headmaster directly oversees the implementation of the Academy's curriculum and has sole authority to manage all teachers and staff at the Academy.

-The Assistant Headmaster of the Upper School is Mariel Mueller.
-She assists the Headmaster with various administrative duties, and is primarily responsible for working with the Headmaster on matters of school culture, instruction, academics, and operations.
+The Assistant Headmaster of Faculty of the Upper School is Mariel Mueller.
+She assists the Headmaster with various administrative duties, and is primarily responsible for working with the Headmaster on matters of instruction and academics.